FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

    .
    └── ebt_blog/
-       ├── composer.json
        ├── ext_emconf.php
+       ├── ext_icon.gif
        ├── ExtensionBuilder.json
        ├── Configuration/
            └── ExtensionBuilder/..
-       ├── Documentation/..
-       └── Resources/
-           └── Public/
-               └── Icons/
-                   └── Extension.svg
+       └── Documentation.tmpl/..

-The extension metadata is stored in the :file:`composer.json` and :file:`ext_emconf.php` files and is used for installations in Composer mode and Legacy mode respectively.
+The extension metadata is stored in the :file:`ext_emconf.php` file.
-The extension icon :file:`Extension.svg` is displayed in the list of extensions of the Extension Manager module.
+The extension icon :file:`ext_icon.gif` is displayed in the list of extensions of the Extension Manager module.
-The :file:`Documentation/` folder contains a basic set of documentation files.
+The :file:`Documentation.tmpl/` folder contains a basic set of documentation files.
 Read the section ":ref:`documentation`" how to proceed with the documentation.

 The Extension Builder stores some internal data in the :file:`ExtensionBuilder.json`